pods-framework/pods-gravity-forms/readme.txt

 * Fixed: Date/time fields shouldn't auto populate with empty dates such as 0000-00-00 anymore
 * Fixed: Additional attachment processing fixes
 * Fixed: Lots of Pods GF UI issues resolved
+* Fixed: Removed Autocomplete limit (was 30) that was being enforced, now all data from related field will show

 = 1.3 - June 2nd, 2017 =